curquiza/init_session/README.md

 ```
 1) Change your user and email in `config_files/.gitconfig`
 2) Add/remove aliases and environnement variables in `config_files/aliases.txt` and in `config_files/env_var.txt`
+3) Check if `brew` is installed, otherwise go to: https://brew.sh/index_fr
-3) When you are ready, launch : `sh start_init.sh`
+4) When you are ready, launch : `sh start_init.sh`
-4) Follow the next steps (NeoVim and Fish shell) to finish installation
+5) Follow the next steps (NeoVim and Fish shell) to finish installation

 #### Different kind of session
 The script will ask you to choose between a 42 session or a personnal session initialization.